Cable Reverse-Grip Forearm Curl exercise demonstration image

 Safety Notes

-• Use light to moderate resistance to avoid wrist joint strain.
+• Use light to moderate weight to avoid wrist strain

-• Stop immediately if sharp pain occurs in the wrist or forearm.
+• Stop if sharp elbow or wrist pain occurs

 Spotting